Tips for Negotiating Your DC Commercial Lease

 Once you’ve identified a location for your business, and have submitted the necessary information to the landlord to apply for the commercial lease (typically a personal financial statement, business balance sheet and abstract about your business), the landlord you will send you a draft lease to review.
 One of the first issues you need to work out is the length of the lease.
 A term of three to five years is usually best for small businesses.
 If you are interested in a longer lease term, you can always negotiate a right to renew the lease for a longer period of time.
 A right to renew the lease typically occurs in five-year increments.

 The amount of rent you will pay is an important consideration in a commercial lease agreement.
 Do your homework and know what the going costs are in your area so you can negotiate a fair price.
 Part of negotiating renewal options with your landlord includes specifying rent increases so you won’t have any surprises ahead.
 Your landlord will likely want to increase the rent for each additional year.
-This is called rent escalations, and can be a fixed amount or a percentage over a base year amount.
+This is called rent escalations and can be a fixed amount or a percentage over a base year amount.
 Try to work out a cap on these increases so it remains affordable for you to stay in the commercial real estate location.
 You can also negotiate the amount of your security deposit and the conditions for its return.

 When you review your lease confirm if your lease is a “gross lease,” in which all costs are included, or a “net lease” in which there are costs in addition to your rent.
-Most commercial leases make the tenant shoulder for costs such as maintenance or upkeep of common areas in addition to the base rent.
+Most commercial leases make the tenant shoulder for costs such as maintenance or upkeep of common areas.
+This is in addition to the base rent.
 Get the details on these at the outset of your lease negotiations and negotiate this section to be as favorable as possible.
-Find out if your business will be responsible for specific systems maintenance and learn the current conditions of those systems so you can estimate costs.
-For instance, if you landlord intends for the tenant to be responsible for HVAC, or other mechanical systems that service the space find out how old those systems are, when they were last services, and when you might need to replace them.
+Find out if your business will be responsible for specific systems maintenance.
+Furthermore, learn the current conditions of those systems so you can estimate costs.
+For instance, if your landlord intends for the tenant to be responsible for HVAC, or other mechanical systems that service the space find out how old those systems are when they were last services, and when you might need to replace them.

 When reviewing your lease, identify modifications to the lease that will benefit you.
 Make a list and prioritize them modifications from most important to least important.
 For example, a clause allowing you to sublease the property can be important should your business need to relocate or close.
 Likewise, you may want to consider the inclusion of a clause that restricts the landlord from leasing any other unit on the premises to a competing business.
-For example, if you operate a hair salon, that your landlord is prohibited from renting another space in their shopping center to another hair salon.
+For example, if you operate a hair salon, you should request that they cannot rent another space in their shopping center to another hair salon.
 Likewise, a co-tenancy clause will permit you to break your lease agreement if a large anchor tenant leaves the premises.
 For example, if you operate a pizzeria and a large number of your customers come from the movie theater next door.
-If the theater closes you have the option to terminate your lease agreement.
+If the theater closes you can terminate your lease agreement.

 When you are negotiating your commercial lease agreement it is particularly important to review the terms of your lease that govern default and termination of the lease.
-You should make sure to be familiar with what constitutes and incident of default by the tenant and an incident of default by the landlord.
+You should make sure to be familiar with what constitutes an incident of default by the tenant and an incident of default by the landlord.
 Make sure that the lease agreement contains a clause that permits you sufficient time to cure a default before eviction.
 You will want to negotiate any penalties for early termination of the lease should you decide you need to leave before the lease term is up.